Falcon-Cat/comment_calc/README.md

 3) Perhapse a public web interface, I'm not tryna sell this lol.

 PROGESS CHART:
-12/25/17 ~ created Repo and README, learning about YouTube api
+12/25/17 ~ created Repo and README, learning about YouTube api, how to run js from command line, oauth youtube analytics.